Takeaways from Michigan’s loss to MSU in women’s hoops

-To close out alumni weekend, the Michigan women’s basketball team came up just short against their rival, losing to Michigan State, 70-66.
+To close out Alumni weekend, the Michigan women’s basketball team came up just short against its rival, losing to Michigan State, 70-66.

 Entering this game, the Wolverines are squarely on the bubble: ESPN’s Charlie Creme has them on the Last Four In line, CBS Sports’ Connor Groel has them as a 12-seed, and Megan Gauer with Her Hoop Stats has them on the First Four Out line.